iotauth/iotauth_experiments/experiments/ccs2017/README.md

 * To setup ns3 network simulation environment (build is optional)

+  * **IMPORTANT**: Before the first build of ns3, configure it to include examples and tests, enable sudo, and optimize the build.
+Examples include modules for simulation, **tap-matrix-sst** and tap-mixed-sst**.

+        ./waf configure --build-profile=optimized --enable-examples --enable-tests --enable-sudo

   * To edit the simulator source code, see inside **$TAP** (**$NS3/src/tap-bridge/examples**) and look into simulation files (e.g., **tap-matrix-sst.cc**, **tap-mixed-sst.cc**)

         cd $NS3